Ica-Qin/Resonate-Waves/README.md

 As soon as we decided on the form of soundtracks and VST instrument touchboards, Xueyi started the progress of the music composition and arrangement, and Peiyang started to find the Chinese instrument sound bank.

 After weighing the limitations of the Arduino board and the 3D-printed case in handling multiple tracks against the desired musical outcome, Xueyi created a looping composition with 10 individual tracks.
 The overall music aligns with the project's theme, featuring a strong Chinese aesthetic.
-Xueyi emphasized this by using traditional instruments like the guzheng, bamboo flute, and Chinese drums.
+Xueyi emphasised this by using traditional instruments like the guzheng, bamboo flute, and Chinese drums.
 To enrich the texture of the melody, Xueyi also included plucked strings from Western orchestral instruments as a subtle background layer.

 Additionally, to give the music a bit of a "DJ vibe" (matching the first impression we wanted our project to convey), Xueyi boldly added energetic tracks featuring drum kits and synthetic percussion, which turned out quite well.

 As for the vocal elements, it's worth mentioning that both the choir and vocal samples are drawn from a traditional folk song from southern China called "Tian Hei Hei."
-This song reflects the blend of traditional Chinese agrarian culture with the natural environment, which perfectly fits the core concept we aimed to convey through our project.
+This song reflects the blend of conventional Chinese agrarian culture with the natural environment, which perfectly fits the core concept we aimed to convey through our project.

 Music Arrangement Process(Software: Garageband)